top of page

 Bio

-After discovering some of the challenges of low-carbon policy, Temi decided to learn more about climate and low-carbon policy through research.
+After coming across environmental and renewable energy policy challenges in his legal practice, Temi decided to learn more about climate and low-carbon policy and sustainability through research.
 Building on his legal and policy training in Nigeria and Canada, he has worked as a researcher for Canada Climate Law Initiative, housed at UBC but working on issues across Canadian federal and provincial jurisdictions.
 He has also worked as a research consultant for Commonwealth Climate and Law Initiative, housed at Oxford University but working across commonwealth countries.
 Previously, he was a research associate with Social Impact Firm, working on documents for clients such as the American Chamber of Commerce.
 Before that, he was a research fellow at University of Calgary, lecturer at Memorial University, and policy researcher with the Government of Newfoundland & Labrador, working on various sustainable energy, resource, and trade projects.
-His research has produced results contributed to over 20 policies, journals, and books, including policy documents for provincial governments in Canada and refereed articles in Energy Policy, Journal of Energy and Natural Resources Law, Human Rights Review, Renewable Energy Law and Policy Review, Global Journal of Comparative Law, Nigerian Yearbook of International Law and several university journals.
-Besides these policy and academic contributions, he has also published articles in professional publications, including the Newsletter of the International Bar Association Section on Public and Professional Interest and the International Legal Research Informer of the American Society of International Law.
-Additionally, he has presented and participated at various conferences in Africa, Central America, Europe, and North America, including those hosted by the Academic Council of the United Nations System, American Law and Society Association, American Society of International Law, Canadian Council on International Law, Canadian Law and Society Association, Society of Legal Scholars, Sustainable Development Solutions Network of the United Nations, and several universities and professional organizations.
-He has also served as an expert at policy fora, including climate emergency dialogues of the City of Vancouver and UBC.
+His research has produced results contributed to over 20 journal articles, book chapters and policy reports and other outputs, including policy documents for provincial governments in Canada.
+Besides these academic and policy contributions, he has also published articles in professional publications, including the Newsletter of the International Bar Association Section on Public and Professional Interest and the International Legal Research Informer of the American Society of International Law.

-His PhD at UBC is funded by the Vanier Canada Graduate Scholarship (CGS).
-He has also received the Joseph Armand Bombardier CGS, the International Doctoral Fellowship, the Four-Year Doctoral Fellowship and other awards at UBC.
+Dr. Onifade's PhD at UBC was funded by the Vanier Canada Graduate Scholarship (CGS).
+He also received the Joseph Armand Bombardier CGS, the International Doctoral Fellowship, and other awards at UBC.
 For his LLM at the University of Calgary, he was one of the three global recipients of the Scholarship for Energy and Natural Resources Studies, the biggest graduate and post-doctoral award of the International Bar Association, among several other awards.
 His studies at Memorial University and in Nigeria were also funded through various scholarships and fellowships.
-Altogether, his over 40 awards, honours and grants are from the African Bar Association, American Society of International Law, American Law and Society Association, International Bar Association, Rocky Mountain Mineral Law Foundation, Government of Canada, Oyo State Government, and academic units and programmes at UBC, Columbia University, Yale University, University of Calgary, University of Manitoba, Memorial University of Newfoundland, and Obafemi Awolowo University.
+Altogether, his over 40 awards, honours and grants are from the African Bar Association, American Society of International Law, American Law and Society Association, International Bar Association, Rocky Mountain Mineral Law Foundation, Government of Canada, Oyo State Government, and academic units and programmes at UBC, Stanford University, Columbia University, Yale University, University of Calgary, Memorial University of Newfoundland, and Obafemi Awolowo University.